Orthopedic Surgery in Atlanta: Expert Solutions for Musculoskeletal Health and Recovery

 Tumors

-While uncommon, benign or malignant tumors in the bones or soft tissues can necessitate surgery for removal or treatment.
+While uncommon, benign or malignant tumors in the bones or soft tissues can necessitate orthopedic surgery for removal or treatment.

 When Do You Need to See an Orthopedic Surgeon?